starterkitcloud/sk-backend/Readme.md

 `docker-compose run web python ./manage.py example_task_command`

 You should see 1000 tasks print to screen from the worker service.
 Also, take a look at the rabbit dashboard and you will see that the queue stats change.

+### run a periodic task (demo):

+Stop all the services that you have running.

+There is a periodic task scheduled in the settings at <https://github.com/starterkitcloud/sk-backend/blob/master/app/app/settings.py#L175-L186> called test_beat .

+run the following command to start up celery "beat" worker, beat service, and rabbitMQ server:

+`docker-compose up  periodic_worker beat rabbit`

+you should see the periodic_worker service print to screen every second.